emacs-mirror/emacs/mps/manual/source/guide/overview.rst

 The **arena** is the top-level data structure in the MPS.
-An :term:`arena` is responsible for requesting :term:`memory (3)` from the operating system (and returning it), making memory available to :term:`pools <pool>`, and for :term:`garbage collection`.
-It's best to have only one arena in your program, because the MPS can't collect cyclic structures that span multiple arenas, but multiple arenas are supported.
+An :term:`arena` is responsible for requesting :term:`memory (3)` from the operating system (and returning it), for making memory available to :term:`pools <pool>`, and for :term:`garbage collection`.
+Multiple arenas are supported, but it's usually best to have only one arena in your program, because the MPS can't collect cyclic structures that span multiple arenas.
 See :ref:`topic-arena`.

 The MPS is designed to co-operate with other memory managers (for example :term:`malloc` and :term:`free (2)` in :term:`C`, or operators